badboy/fnordig.de/_posts/2022-02-25-your-personal-glean-data-pipeline.md

 ---

 On February 11th, 2022 we hosted a Data Club Lightning Talk session.
-There I presented my small side project of setting up a minimal data pipeline & data storage parts for Glean.
+There I presented my small side project of setting up a minimal data pipeline & data storage for Glean.

 The premise: